johncarl81/transfuse/documentation.md

 ##### Advanced

-For completeness, Transfuse allows the declaration of dependency loops.
-For Transfuse to instantiate depenency loops, at least one depenency in the loop must be injected via an interface.
+For completeness, Transfuse allows the declaration of dependency cycles.
+For Transfuse to instantiate dependency cycles, at least one dependency in the loop must be injected via an interface.

 ###### @ImplementedBy